Ensembling Off-the-shelf Models for GAN Training: Limitations and Discussion

 { \bf Appendix} We show more visualizations and quantitative results to show the efficacy of our method.
-Namely, \refsec{appendix-1} shows qualitative comparisons between our method and existing state-of-the-art methods, StyleGAN2-ADA~\cite{stylegan2ada} and DiffAugment~\cite{diffaug}.
+Namely, \refsec{appendix-1} shows qualitative comparisons between our method and leading methods for GAN training i.e. StyleGAN2-ADA~\cite{stylegan2ada} and DiffAugment~\cite{diffaug}.
+In \refsec{appendix-2} we show results of our vision-aided adversarial training with BigGAN architecture on CIFAR-10 and CIFAR-100 datasets.
 In \refsec{appendix-3}, we show more evaluation of our model on other metrics. \refsec{appendix-4} details our training hyperparameters, discriminator architectures, and selected models in each experiment.
 In \refsec{appendix-5}, we discuss the societal impact of our work.